Colorado State University is on the rise – both academically and athletically.

 GREEN AND GOLD GUARD

-CSU’s NIL collective, The Green and Gold Guard serves to help ensure our student-athletes make the most of their time in Fort Collins.
-From assisting them in pursuing Name, Image, and Likeness (NIL) opportunities to hosting experiential events with donors, to ensuring they are prepared for life after sport, to driving deep and meaningful community engagement projects, we’re dedicated to setting the gold standard of NIL collectives with a focus on the full development of our young men and women during their time at CSU.
+CSU’s Name, Image, and Likeness (NIL) collective, The Green and Gold Guard serves to help ensure our student-athletes make the most of their time in Fort Collins.
+By assisting them in pursuing NIL opportunities, hosting experiential events with donors, ensuring they are prepared for life after sports, and driving deep and meaningful community engagement projects, we’re dedicated to setting the gold standard of NIL collectives with a focus on the full development of our young men and women at CSU.

 COMPETITIVE FACILITIES

-With the addition of Canvas Stadium, located on campus, CSU has in process, or has already built, more than a quarter of a billion dollars in athletic facilities upgrades in the past decade.
+With the addition of the on-campus Canvas Stadium, CSU has in process or has already built more than a quarter of a billion dollars in athletic facilities upgrades in the past decade.

 Moby Arena has been expanded and renovated, most recently with locker room upgrades ($7 million for men’s and women’s basketball).
 The entire Moby Complex is heated and cooled by one of the largest geothermal energy exchange projects west of the Mississippi.
 The $20 million GeoX project was installed in 2021.
 The $7 million, 16,000-square-foot Anderson Academic Training Center opened in 2009 and is a centerpiece of CSU’s commitment to student-athletes, with a state-of-the-art weight room, strength and conditioning offices, a computer lab, study areas, and a nutrition center.